For this example, we will export NBA data for the 2020-21 season. To export the data:

 We see from this output that the model only really cares about the

-is_underdog value.
+value.
 It predicts underdogs have a 35.91% probability of winning regardless of whether they are the home team or whether they won their last game.
-Similarly, the model predicts favorites have a 62.76% chance of winning in all cases.
+Similarly, the model predicts favourites have a 62.76% chance of winning in all cases.
 This means we should bet on any teams that have odds between 1.593 and 1.999 or odds over 2.785.
-It is hard to believe this model would work in general but at least in the last half of the 2020-21 season it would have returned a 5% profit.
+It is hard to believe this model would work in general but at least in the last half of the 2020-21 season, it would have returned a 5% profit.

 To develop the model even further you could incorporate additional information such as the teams playing, the win rates of the teams etc. You could also try building a model that predicts the score of the game and use this to bet on the total points and spread markets.

-With large amounts of sports data freely available and incredible open source tools like Python, Jupyter, Pandas and scikit-learn, there has never been a better time to try your hand at data-driven sports betting.
+With large amounts of sports data freely available and incredible open-source tools like Python, Jupyter, Pandas and sci-kit-learn, there has never been a better time to try your hand at data-driven sports betting.
 Good luck!